handshake-org/hnsd/README.md

-# hskd
+# hnsd

-Small daemon to resolve domain names through handshake.
+SPV resolver daemon for the Handshake network.

 ## Architecture

-hskd exists as a 3-layer architecture:
+hnsd exists as a 3-layer architecture:

-1. A handshake SPV node wich syncs headers and requests name proofs and data from peers over the HSK P2P network.
+1. A Handshake SPV node wich syncs headers and requests name proofs and data from peers over the HSK P2P network.
 2. An authoritative root server which translates the handshake name data to DNS responses.
 These responses appear as if they came from a root zone.